[Retire Early]

 Retirement is a long term, 50 or 60 year project.
 For most, it will mean 30 years of savings, hopefully followed by 30 years or more of spending in retirement.
 Compounded investment returns over the long run are going to be a big part of your success.
 See link: The 2% Rule for Retirement Savings

 I've always paid close attention to what I'm losing to fees, commissions and costs.
 When my portfolio was mostly long-term buy and hold stocks and I rarely made more than 1 or 2 trades per year, that gave me annual investment expenses of 1 or 2 basis points per year (i.e., $100 to $200 per $1 million invested.)
-Today, I have about one-third of my assets in index funds, so my costs are a bit higher at 4 or 5 basis points overall.
+Today, I have about one-third of my assets in index funds, so my costs are a bit higher at 3 or 4 basis points overall.

 Even after 27 years of annual withdrawals, my retirement portfolio has still grown enough to make my spending in retirement less than a 0.50% of assets annual withdrawal.
 In effect, I'm comfortably living on the money most people are losing to a financial advisor or mutual fund manager.